About the Exam

 - Examinees are required to bring their own writing instrument, and scrap paper if needed as they will not be supplied.

-- Cell phones must be turned off and put away while in the examination room.
+- Cell phones must be turned off and put in the lockers provided.
 Laptops, iPads, smart watches, and any other electronic devices are prohibited in the examination room.

 - Any applicant caught cheating will be removed from the exam.